 Although I tend not to love anything drowning in a tomato sauce, this dish was different.
 The creaminess of the lima beans was the perfect foil to the tangy tomatoes, reduced in the oven to a rich, mellow sweetness.

 I have since made this dish many times, and although I can't claim that it is a rip-off of the original, I daresay it is pretty good.

-Limas are among my favorite beans to cook in a hurry because they get tender on the stovetop in no time at all– unlike most other beans that require hours, or, if you have a pressure cooker, at least a few dozen minutes.
-These lima beans are cooked to perfect doneness in no more than 25 minutes on the stovetop, without any soaking time.
+Gigantes, as limas are called in Greece because of their gigantic size among beans, are among my favorite beans to cook in a hurry because they get tender on the stovetop in no time at all-- unlike most other beans that require hours, or, if you have a pressure cooker, at least a few dozen minutes.
+These lima beans are cooked to perfect doneness in about 25 minutes on the stovetop, without any soaking time.
 Now beat that.

 There are also only just a bare minimum of ingredients in this recipe, and nearly everything comes out of a can or a jar, making it perfect winter food.
-I needed a can of tomatoes, a couple of tablespoons of tomato paste, an onion, a few cloves of garlic, and a couple of jarred herbs– I used oregano and thyme, although dill features quite often in other recipes for this dish which is called Gigantes in Greece.
+I needed a can of tomatoes, a couple of tablespoons of tomato paste, an onion, a few cloves of garlic, and a couple of jarred herbs-- I used oregano and thyme, although dill features quite often in other recipes for this dish.

 - 2 heaping tbsp tomato paste